Academic Catalog

 Graduation and Additional Credit

-In order to graduate during the term in which they defend, students must have the final document approved by their committee, and the Oral Defense Form Part II on file in the Graduate College by the Registrar’s designated end of session date.
+To graduate during the term in which they defend, students must have the final document approved by their committee, and the Oral Defense Form Part II on file in the Office of Graduate & Professional Studies by the Registrar’s designated end-of-session date.
 If students are unable to complete the thesis or dissertation, they must comply with the requirements of the Continuous Enrollment policy, which may include additional credit.
 Please see NAU Policy 100326: Continuous Enrollment, Graduate, for specific requirements concerning continuous enrollment.

 Graduate students may petition for an exception to any academic, non-grade-related, graduate regulation for which no specific appeal or petition process exists.
-Petitions should be submitted, in writing, to the Associate Dean of the Graduate College.
+Petitions should be submitted, in writing, to the Vice Provost of the Office of Graduate and Professional Studies.
 When applicable, the student’s advisor and department chair may endorse the petition letter.
 In some specific instances, utilizing the Academic Appeal Policy and University Graduate Committee Hearing Panel - Graduate is more appropriate.

-Students should contact the Associate Dean of the Graduate College for clarification on which process to initiate.
+Students should contact the Vice Provost of the Office of Graduate and Professional Studies for clarification on which process to initiate.